-The 2022 Budget was estimated to operate at a fiscal deficit of 6% of the gross domestic product (GDP), lower than the 6.5% to 7% projected for 2021.
+The 2022 Budget is estimated to operate at a fiscal deficit of 6 per cent of the gross domestic product (GDP), lower than the 6.5 per cent to 7 per cent projected for 2021.

 "A deficit budget isn't a problem as long as the deficit is incurred for productive spending and that it goes into something like social safety nets, that help people from falling into the cracks.
 Because it is harder to get people up and back on their feet if they have had (for example) some kind of catastrophic health incident," he said.